“North Korea - Pyongyang” by Roman Harak, CC BY-SA 2.0

 How come life in South Korea is so different?

 Though South Korea is right next to North Korea, it’s a totally different country.
-It’s a democracy, just like India.
+It’s a [[democracy::A country where all the citizens have the right to vote for the government they want.]], just like India.

 South Korea is a rich country that’s known as the Hollywood of the East.
 Its music, movie, and fashion industries are celebrated around the world.